-- ✓ Peer mentors at buddies support more vulnerable children. - ✓ Autism Champions review opportunities for social interaction for pupils with autism. - ✓ The school has a member of staff who provides Nurture / Pastoral Support to those pupils who need it.
-This may be provided as a group and encourages and promotes self-esteem and social interaction for some pupils - Pupils are individually supported by TAs to enable them to join in with all school curricular and extra-curricular activities. - ✓ TAs use social stories with individual pupils. - ✓ Alternative means of communication can be used e.g. Makaton signing, pictures. - ✓ One-to-one speech and language sessions are for individual pupils.
+Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision interaction regardless of need. ✓ Peer mentors at buddies support more vulnerable children. ✓ Autism Champions review opportunities for social interaction for pupils with autism. ✓ The school has a member of staff who provides Nurture / Pastoral Support to those pupils who need it.
+This may be provided as a group and encourages and promotes self-esteem and social interaction for some pupils. ✓ Trained teaching assistants run 'Socially Speaking' and 'Time to talk' groups. ✓ Pupils are individually supported by TAs to enable them to join in with all school curricular and extra-curricular activities. ✓ TAs use social stories with individual pupils. ✓ Alternative means of communication can be used e.g. Makaton signing. ✓ One-to-one speech and language sessions re held in the mornings for individual pupils. --------------------------------- -- --